 #5: Eyebrow Color Changes

 When the color fades after the first year has passed (or longer) and you’ve missed touching up with your technician, it may likely look like there’s nothing on them at all.
-It is because melanin production occurs in areas where hair growth doesn’t exist due to overplucking decades ago – this leads to darker skin tones developing around those brows as people age!
+It is because melanin production occurs in areas where hair growth doesn’t exist due to overplucking decades ago.
+This leads to darker skin tones developing around those brows as people age!

 Additionally, when color does grow back in patches after plucking out individual hairs repeatedly for years, they often end up lighter than surrounding hairs.
 You’ll also have difficulty maintaining your natural brow shape because the ink will flake off prematurely if not touched up periodically.

-#6: Maintaining Your Eyebrows Is Challenging
+#6: Maintaining Your Eyebrows Becomes Extra Challenging

 FAQs about Microblading Touch-ups